20 Real-Life Fairytale Places You Should Add To Your Bucket List

 © ArtTomCat

-There are a lot of famous groups of islands are known for being heaven on Earth.
+There are a lot of famous groups of islands known for being heaven on Earth.
 But Vaadhoo Island has a lot of surprises that are revealed at night.
-The mesmerizing shining water looks like a mirror that reflects the sparkling stars above.
-However, the secret is this: phytoplankton – the marine microbes – are bioluminescent and emanate the blue glow.
+The mesmerizing shining water resembles a mirror reflecting the sparkling stars above.
+However, the secret is this: phytoplankton – the marine microbes – are bioluminescent and emanate a blue glow.
 The species create the most romantic natural lighting in the world.

 The Dark Hedges, Ireland